 Implementing 5S in One Area

-The best approach is to start with a pilot area and use it as a model for the rest of the areas.
-Start with whatever is the simplest, or find a problem for which 5S plays a key role in its solution.
-Keeping it small and simple is better than starting big and having too many issues to deal with at the same time.
+One of the best approaches to implement the 5S program is to start with a pilot area and use it as a model for the rest of the work areas.
+This gradual implementation will increase the likelihood for a successful transition later on.
+Start with whatever simple or find a problem for which 5S will play a key role in its resolution.
+Keeping it small and simple is better than starting big and having too many issues to handle at once.